Raspberry Pi PCB

 Posted by

 I’ve just stumbled across the Raspberry Pi (RasPi) and have spent the past 3 hours contently reading about it and the Gertboard.
-In a nutshell, RasPi is a credit card sized computer with USBWikipedia: Universal Serial Bus (USB) is an industry standard that allows data exchange and delivery of power between many various types of electronics.
-It specifies its architecture, in particular its physical ..., HDMIWikipedia: High-Definition Multimedia Interface (HDMI) is a proprietary audio/video interface for transmitting uncompressed video data and compressed or uncompressed digital audio data from an HDMI-compliant sou..., compositeWikipedia: Composite video is an analog video format that typically carries a 525 or 625 line signal on a single channel, unlike the higher-quality S-Video (two channels) and the even higher-quality component vi... and analogue audio I/O ports – all powered by a 600MHz BroadcomWikipedia: Broadcom Inc. is an American multinational designer, developer, manufacturer, and global supplier of a wide range of semiconductor and infrastructure software products.
+In a nutshell, RasPi is a credit card sized computer with USBWikipedia: Universal Serial Bus (USB) is an industry standard that allows data exchange and delivery of power between many types of electronics.
+It specifies its architecture, in particular its physical interfac..., HDMIWikipedia: High-Definition Multimedia Interface (HDMI) is a proprietary audio/video interface for transmitting uncompressed video data and compressed or uncompressed digital audio data from an HDMI-compliant sou..., compositeWikipedia: Composite video is an baseband analog video format that typically carries a 405, 525 or 625 line interlaced black and white or color signal, on a single channel, unlike the higher-quality S-Video (two... and analogue audio I/O ports – all powered by a 600MHz BroadcomWikipedia: Broadcom Inc. is an American multinational designer, developer, manufacturer, and global supplier of a wide range of semiconductor and infrastructure software products.
 Broadcom's product offerings se...
 ARMWikipedia: An arm is an upper limb of the body. processor and 128MB RAM – selling for $25.
 There’s a $35 “B” model which, as I understand it, has 256MB RAM and an Ethernet port.
 An SD card reader provides permanent storage for the device.

 I rarely jump on anything shiny and new, eagerly anticipating its release; however the RasPi and Gertboard have gotten my attention and I will be sure to pick some up when they’re released.